Christmas volunteering ideas | 2019 and 2020

 The perfect alternative to a traditional snowy Christmas, a volunteer holiday to Ghana is a beach destination vacation with a difference.

-Its lovely tropical climate is the perfect excuse to explore the coastal town of Cape Coast, where our international development project is based.
+Its lovely tropical climate is the perfect excuse to explore Kokrobite, near Accra, where our international development projects are based.

-Ghana’s strong colonial influence means that Christmas is an important family holiday.
-Nativity plays are popular, and Christmas is a time for families to reconnect, share gifts, and feast on West African delicacies like of grilled fish and tomato, or peanut stews served with a freshly made dough called ‘fufu’.
+Ghana’s strong British influence means that Christmas is an important family holiday.
+Nativity plays are popular, and Christmas is a time for families to reconnect, share gifts, and feast on West African delicacies like grilled fish and tomato, or peanut stews served with a freshly made dough called “fufu”.

-Be sure to greet everyone with ‘Afishiapa’ meaning ‘Merry Christmas and Happy New Year’.
+Be sure to greet everyone with “Afishiapa” meaning “Merry Christmas and Happy New Year” in Akan (one of the 250 languages and dialects spoken in Ghana).

 Schools close mid-December, and so do our women’s empowerment classes.
-Volunteer at the beginning of December.
-Come Christmas day, you can spend your time exploring.
+If you start volunteering at the beginning of December, come Christmas day, you can spend your time experiencing what Kokrobite has on offer.

-Ghana’s bustling cosmopolitan capital of Accra is a three-hour drive from where you will be based in Cape Coast.
+Ghana’s bustling cosmopolitan capital of Accra is just under an hours drive from Kokrobite, where you will be based.

-You can also take a trip to Kakum National Park, about an hour from Cape Coast, where you will be able to spot elephants and monkeys in the midst of the densely forested reserve.
+You can also take a trip to Kakum National Park, about three hours from Kokrobite by car, where you will be able to spot elephants and monkeys in the midst of the densely forested reserve.

 Christmas volunteering opportunities in Peru